 Genetics studies the inheritance of traits, a topic that is introduced to students in an introductory biology class and reinforced in both microbiology and anatomy and physiology courses.
 This course is intended to provide a deeper understanding of classical and molecular genetics, a quickly expanding field.
 Emphasis is placed on eukaryotic genetics, beginning with basic inheritance pattern and their uses in pedigrees and chromosomal mapping, continuing with the molecular biology of the cell and ending with molecular genetic techniques and their potential use in medicine.

-Prerequisite: BIO 101 or equivalent.
+Prerequisite: BIO 101 or equivalent with a grade of C or higher within the past seven years.

 Recent Advances in Medicine 1 HOUR (1-0)